Artworks at Villa Umi

 Vase, Clay

 This artwork is a modern copy of ancient Greek art.
-Ancient Greece, with philosophers Plato, Socrates and Aristotle, is considered as the root of Western civilization.
+Ancient Greece, with philosophers like Plato, Socrates and Aristotle, is considered as the root of Western civilization.
 What is less known is that long before, ancient Egyptian philosophy had influenced ancient Greek philosophy.

 From Canada